Strengthening the voice of marginalized minorities in East and Central Africa

 These paralegals have a significant impact at the grassroots level.
 They are often the first to identify and be able to report on abuses and human rights violations in the community.
 They also receive reports from community members who are taken advantage of or abused.

 This paralegal training is emblematic of the capacity-building that was evident throughout the project.
-According to Shobha Das, former MRG director of programmes, the project aimed to ‘network with low-capacity, high-energy minority organizations in the region’.
+According to MRG’s former Director of Programmes, the project aimed to ‘network with low-capacity, high-energy minority organizations in the region’.
 These grassroots or emerging partners with limited capacity really benefit the most from the project.
 MRG believes that strong organizations will more effectively represent and advocate for the rights of the communities they represent as they become more audible in the larger civil society.

 Before any capacity-building could take place, Balikunda would do a capacity needs assessment to identify gaps in an organization and prioritize which needs should be addressed first.